jmhodges/poolparty/README.txt

 = CloudSpeak - Communicating to your cloud(s)
 Binaries!
-Included in PoolParty are two binaries to communicate back with your clouds.
+Included in poolparty are two binaries to communicate back with your clouds.
 Those are:

 * pool - operate on your pool.
 This includes list, start, stop maintain, restart.
 Check the help with pool -h
 * instance - operate on a specific instance.
 This allos you to ssh, scp, reload, install as well.
 Check the help with: instance -h